Glass Family

 Rebecca Glass married and died with several small children.

-Samuel Robert Glass born about 1857 in Illinois and died in 1892.
+Samuel Robert Glass born March 25, 1857 in Illinois and died April 2, 1892.
 He married Elizabeth Turnell (1862-1959) on October 2, 1887 in Odessa, Nebraska where he had moved to farm and raise horses.
-They had 4 children:
+They had three children:

 • Mary Elizabeth Glass born February 2, 1889 in Nebraska, died September 11, 1931.
 She married Sam Beavers, Jr. (1876-1959).